-- available space within the site: - above or below ground devices; - under floor or in roof devices; - device that form walls or fences or that will hang off or be affixed to walls or fences: - colours and materials that suit the existing or proposed development and reduce sun penetration. - (2) Where the water collection device requires excavation and fill the standards in Schedule 1 (4) of the Building Regulation 2006 apply; - (3) Where the water collection device requires the construction of retaining wall the standards Schedule 1 (3) of the Building Regulation 2006 apply: - (4) Water collection device stands are designed and constructed to bear the total weight load of a full device. - (5) Where the water collection device is installed below ground it is of a material suitable for use inground, to avoid risk of rupture, corrosion, water contamination or leakage. - (6) Water collection devices are constructed from suitable food-grade materials standard such Aquaplate[TM], galvanised steel, Colorbond[TM], fibreglass, polyethylene plastics or concrete. - (7) Plastic water collection devices should be located out of direct sun. installed underground or painted to prevent light penetration that may cause algal growth in the stored water. - (8) Brass or copper sieve screens are not recommended for use with galvanised steel water tanks, as these materials may accelerate corrosion of the tank.
+Information for Applicants and Assessors Plumbing and Building Criteria device to suit the user's specific needs.
+This may include - available space within the site; above or below ground devices; under floor or in roof devices; device that form walls or fences or that will hang off or be affixed to walls or fences; colours and materials that suit the existing or proposed development and reduce sun penetration.
+(2) Where the water collection device requires excavation and fill the standards in Schedule 1 (4) of the Building Regulation 2006 apply; (3) Where the water collection device requires the construction of a retaining wall the standards in Schedule 1 (3) of the Building Regulation 2006 apply; (4) Water collection device stands are designed and constructed to bear the total weight load of a full device.(5) Where the water collection device is installed below ground it is of a material suitable for use inground, to avoid risk of rupture, corrosion, water contamination or leakage.
+(6) Water collection devices are constructed from suitable food-grade standard materials such as galvanised steel, Aquaplate [TM] , Colorbond [TM] , fibreglass, polyethylene plastics or concrete.
+(7) Plastic water collection devices should be located out of direct sun, installed underground or painted to prevent light penetration that may cause algal growth in the stored water.
+(8) Brass or copper sieve screens are not recommended for use with galvanised steel water tanks, as these materials may accelerate corrosion of the tank.
+6. Health and Water Quality